Guide to Rishikesh, India: Yoga, adventure, white water rafting, and digital nomad capital

 One more bridge was added, south of Ram Jhula, in 2020.
 It is called Janki Setu Bridge in honour of Sita.

 A haven for digital nomads

 Rishikesh is the kind of place that some people end up staying in for long stretches of time, and others return to again and again.
 And then there are those who really never leave, at least not in spirit.

-I often think of Rishikesh, of the green river singing as it tumbles and surges through town; of the wind that howls from the abode of Shiva at dawn; of practising yoga in the morning and going for long, contented walks in the afternoon.
+Years ago, before I moved here, I wrote: “I often think of Rishikesh, of the green river singing as it tumbles and surges through town; of the wind that howls from the abode of Shiva at dawn; of practising yoga in the morning and going for long, contented walks in the afternoon.
 I have many fond memories of Rishikesh, of friends and teachers and peaceful moments.
 It is one of those places I retreat to in my imagination when I need solace.
 Perhaps I have fully integrated Rishikesh, perhaps I never need to return.
-But I hope I do.
+But I hope I do.”

-If you enjoyed this post, please sign up to The Travel Newsletter in the sidebar and follow Breathedreamgo on all social media platforms including Instagram, TripAdvisor, Facebook, Pinterest, and Twitter.
+Please sign up to The Travel Newsletter in the sidebar and follow Breathedreamgo on all social media platforms including Instagram, TripAdvisor, Facebook, Pinterest, and Twitter.
 Thank you!